developer-zebra/developer-zebra-site/src/stagenow/4-0/stagingprofiles/index.md

 The small round buttons adjacent to each oval button indicate the status of that section:

-  *  A green check icon indicates that section is complete.
+  *  **A green check icon** indicates that section is complete.

-  *  A green eye icon indicates the section you are viewing.
+  *  **A green eye icon** indicates the section being viewed.

-  *  An orange icon with a pencil indicates the section that is in process.
+  *  **An orange icon** with a pencil indicates the section that is in process.

-  *  An orange icon with a pause indicates the section that is in process while you are viewing another section.
+  *  **An orange icon** with a pause indicates the section that is in process while viewing another section.

-  *  A grayed-out oval with no adjacent round button indicates a section not yet started.
+  *  **A grayed-out oval** with no adjacent round button indicates a section not yet started.

-You can also use the arrows at the beginning and end of the secondary banner to scroll through these sub-sections.
+Use the arrows at the beginning and end of the secondary banner to scroll through these sub-sections.

 <img alt="image" style="height:100px" src="../images/arrow.jpg"/>
 _Click image to enlarge; ESC to cancel_.
 <br>

-When you select "Yes" for a secondary banner item, additional subsections are added to the banner.
+When selecting "Yes" for a secondary banner item, additional subsections are added to the banner.

 <img alt="image" style="height:100px" src="../images/subsection.jpg"/>
 _Click image to enlarge; ESC to cancel_.